saucelabs/sauce-school/codelabs/Module3_APITesting.md

 ### Using Variables and Environments

-If properly setup, any API Fortress test can be run against any environment.
+If properly setup, any API test can be run against any environment.
 You’ll notice that is what we did in our functional test by turning the API URL into three separate parts - _protocol_, _domain_, and _endpoint_.
 This allows you to set the default location under **Input Sets** (in the left pane), and also override those values with the **Environments** tab:

 <img src="assets/API3.04A.gif" alt="Environmnets Tab demo" width="850"/>